A Classic Fall Garden

 Tidy Coral bells

-Dorothy loves the reddish-purple-bronze leaves of 'Bressingham Bronze' Heuchera (coral bells).
-Tidy mounds of foot-tall foliage contrast with most plants that grow nearby, and slender stalks bear delicate flowers.
-Dorothy's coral bells are white, but blooms are available in a wide range of colors, including pink (shown at left).
+Tidy mounds of foot-tall Coral Bells contrast with most plants that grow nearby, and slender stalks bear delicate flowers.
+May different colors are available.
 Heucheras require good drainage and should be divided every three years.
 Hardy to Zone 4.

 Crimson spikes emerge like tiny tails from still-green foliage in fall with Persicaria amplexicaulis 'Firetail'.
 This long-blooming perennial, growing 4 feet tall in sun or partial shade, is a nice foil in front of other foliage that may look less fresh in fall.
 Zone 5.

-Even though daylily blooms last only a day, Dorothy loves the plants for the color they bring to a garden.
-She plants dozens of varieties that begin blooming in summer, but she's always on the hunt for season-extending varieties, including 'Autumn Minaret' and the rebloomer 'Pardon Me.'
+Even though daylily blooms last only a day, these plants bring big color to a garden.
+Look for season-extending varieties, including 'Autumn Minaret' and the rebloomer 'Pardon Me.'

 The spiky foliage looks good all summer.
-By fall, blooms provide a payoff in Dorothy's garden.
-Her favorites include 'Purple Dome' (but plant something in front to disguise leggy plants), 'Alma Potschke', 'Blue Lagoon', 'Fellowship' and 'Lamb's Pride'.
+By fall, blooms provide a payoff.
+Favorites include 'Purple Dome' (but plant something in front to disguise leggy plants), 'Alma Potschke', 'Blue Lagoon', 'Fellowship' and 'Lamb's Pride'.